bunzela/AIzymes/README.md

 # To Do
 > [!IMPORTANT]
 > @Abbie <br>
+> Generate a large dataset for Tudor for training <br>
 > Establish scoring for electric fields.
 This should add an electrostatic_score to all_scores.csv.
 In addition, please make a seperate dataframes electric_fields.csv that contains the apparent per-residue electric field for each residue for all variants.
-We might use these information for ML training.
+We might use these information for ML training. <br>
+> Establish MD for analysis

 > [!IMPORTANT]
-> @Lucas: establish Rosetta match
+> @Lucas: establish Rosetta match <br>
+> Generate a large dataset for Tudor for training <br>
+> Establish ProteinMPNN.
+Has been started to be implemented but not yet completed <br>

+> [!IMPORTANT]
+> @Tudor: Train ML model to guide mutagenesis in AI.zymes <br>

+- Add penalty if design results in a sequence that already exists?
 - Add propper usage instructions to each function
 - Modularize AIzymes.
 Ideally make individual modules for main parts (Design functions, main functions, helper functions, plotting functions, etc) and load with one master module
-- ProteinMPNN starting to be implemented but not yet completed
 - BACKGROUND_JOB starting to be implemented but not yet completed
-- Add penalty if design results in a sequence that already exists?

 # AIzymes
 This will be the AIzymes Github.
 Lets use the readme to collect notes.